AdobeDocs/release-notes.en/current.md

 ### Experience Manager product releases

-* **Experience Manager as a Cloud Service**
+* **[!DNL Experience Manager as a Cloud Service]**

     What is new on Experience Manager as a Cloud Service?

     Play the [August 2021 Release Overview](https://video.tv.adobe.com/v/336277) video for a summary of the features added.

-  * **Experience Manager Assets as a Cloud Service**
+  * **[!DNL Experience Manager Assets as a Cloud Service]**

     _New features_

-    * When sharing digital assets as a link, the users can copy the URL to clipboard right away.
-The enhancement lets you share assets in a faster and more convenient way.
-This functionality allows for faster and convenient asset sharing.
+    * When sharing digital assets as a link, you can copy the URL to clipboard right away.
+The enhancement lets you share assets in a faster and easy way.
     * When you upload TXT files, the asset microservices automatically generates a thumbnail.
 The PNG thumbnail is a rendition of TXT file that helps users identity the contents or the files to some extent, without opening the files.
 This functionality does not require any configuration and works by default.

     _New feature in the Experience Manager Assets prerelease channel_

-    * Users can now sort the assets displayed in the search results in Column view and Card view.
+    * You can now sort the assets displayed in the search results in [!UICONTROL Column] view and [!UICONTROL Card] view.
 The sorting works on **[!UICONTROL Name]**, **[!UICONTROL Created]**, **[!UICONTROL Modified]**, or **[!UICONTROL None]** columns.

   * **Experience Manager Forms as a Cloud Service**

     _New features_

-    * Experience Manager Archetype project for Forms as a Cloud Service now includes [form data models for Microsoft® Dynamics and Salesforce.com](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/setup-environment/setup-local-development-environment.html?lang=en#forms-cloud-service-local-development-environment).
+    * [!UICONTROL Experience Manager Archetype] project for [!DNL AEM Forms as a Cloud Service] now includes [form data models for Microsoft® Dynamics and Salesforce.com](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/setup-environment/setup-local-development-environment.html?lang=en#forms-cloud-service-local-development-environment).
-    * Acroform-based Document of Record: AEM Forms as a Cloud Service supports using [Adobe Acrobat Form PDF (Acroform PDF)](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html?lang=en) as a template for Document of Record besides XFA-based form template.
+    * Acroform-based Document of Record: [!DNL AEM Forms as a Cloud Service] supports using [Adobe Acrobat Form PDF (Acroform PDF)](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html?lang=en) as a template for [!UICONTROL Document of Record] besides XFA-based form template.
     * Microsoft® Azure data store connector: You can now [connect Form Data Model to Microsoft® Azure Storage](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/use-form-data-model/configure-azure-storage.html?lang=en).
-It allows you to retrieve and store adaptive form data to Microsoft® Azure Storage as a BLOB.
+This feature allows you to retrieve and store adaptive form data to Microsoft® Azure Storage as a BLOB.

     _Beta features of Forms_

-    * Unified Storage Connector.
-Use Unified Storage Connector to externalize in-process data in customer-managed repositories.
-For example, you can
+    * [!UICONTROL Unified Storage Connector].
+Use [!UICONTROL Unified Storage Connector] to externalize in-process data in customer-managed repositories.
+For example, you can:
-      * Enable Forms Portal’s save and resume functionality and store adaptive forms drafts in a customer-managed data repository.
+      * Enable the [!UICONTROL Forms Portal] save and resume functionality and store adaptive forms drafts in a customer-managed data repository.
-      * Store in-process Experience Manager Workflows data (Experience Manager Workflow Variables data) that contains Sensitive Personal Data (SPD) in a customer-managed repository.
+      * Store in-process Experience Manager [!UICONTROL Workflows] data (Experience Manager [!UICONTROL Workflow Variables] data) that contains sensitive personal data (SPD) in a customer-managed repository.
-    * AEM Forms as a Cloud Service - Communications.
+    * [!DNL AEM Forms as a Cloud Service] - Communications.
 [Communication APIs](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/aem-forms-cloud-service-communications.html?lang=en) help you combine XDP templates and XML data to generate print documents in various formats.
 The service lets you generate documents in synchronous mode.
 The APIs let you create applications that help you to do the following:
       * Generate documents by populating template files with XML data.
       * Generate output forms in various formats, including non-interactive PDF print streams.
       * Generate print PDF files from an XFA form PDF and Adobe Acrobat Form.